 India did not participate in the Oslo Process that produced the Convention on Cluster Munitions.

-India has never participated in an international or regional meeting of the convention.
-It was invited to, but did not attend, the convention’s Seventh Meeting of States Parties in Geneva in September 2017.
+India has never participated as an observer in a meeting of the convention.
+It was invited to, but did not attend, the convention’s Eighth Meeting of States Parties in Geneva in September 2018.

-In December 2017, India abstained from the vote on a key UN General Assembly (UNGA) resolution on the Convention on Cluster Munitions, which urges states outside the convention to “join as soon as possible.”
-India abstained from votes on previous resolutions promoting implementation and universalization of the convention in 2015 and 2016.
+In December 2018, India abstained from the vote on a key UN General Assembly (UNGA) resolution on the Convention on Cluster Munitions, which urges states outside the convention to “join as soon as possible.”
+India has never explained why it has abstained from the vote on the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 India is not party to the Mine Ban Treaty.

 India is a party to the Convention on Conventional Weapons (CCW) and its Protocol V on explosive remnants of war.
-India still expresses regret at the 2011 failure of the CCW to adopt a protocol on cluster munitions, which effectively ended the CCW’s deliberations on the matter, leaving the Convention on Cluster Munitions as the sole international instrument dedicated to ending the suffering caused by these weapons.
-India has not proposed any further CCW work on cluster munitions since 2011.
+India still regrets the 2011 failure by states to adopt a CCW protocol on cluster munitions.
+This concluded CCW deliberations on the matter, leaving the Convention on Cluster Munitions as the sole international instrument dedicated to ending the suffering caused by these weapons.

 Use, production, transfer, and stockpiling